tech-engine/goscrapy/README.md

 pipelineGroup := pipelinemanager.NewGroup[*Record](
 	//you can add pipelines you want to run concurrenly using pipeline groups )

+goScrapy.PipelineManager.Add(pipelineGroup)
 ```

-### Incorporating custom Pipelines
+### Use custom Pipelines
-**GoScrapy** also allows you to define your own custom pipelines.
-To create a custom pipeline, you can use the command below.
+**GoScrapy** supports custom pipelines.
+To create one, you can use the command below.

 **cd into your Goscrapy project directory**